 After lunch Gerry is amongst those supervising a large group of children going to the park in View Port’s shopping district, it has a good playground and they’re going to play there for a while.
 Meara joins them.
 When they arrive the park is full of children from around town and the orphanage opposite.
 Meara notices Gerry knows and has a kind greeting for every child.
 She watches him all afternoon.

-The eldest child, a nine year old girl, tartly says, “He beat her up again, last night.”
+The eldest child, a nine year old girl, tartly says, “He beat her up again last night.”
 Lifting her own dress she displays a large bruise on her lower ribs, “And I got this for trying to stop him.”

 Crying, Louise says, “He’ll go to prison for a year.”

-Louise’s eyes go wide and she shakes her head no. When she pleads for her man, Gerry says, “He can’t live in town or near children any more.
+Louise’s eyes go wide, and she shakes her head no. When she pleads for her man Gerry says, “He can’t live in town or near children any more.
 Either sterilisation and you move to a mountain farm, leaving the girls here, or he dies.
 That’s it, I won’t risk the girls any longer.”

 Crying and shaking with her pain she looks at Jess.
 The girl says, “You and he have known the problem and the options since the last time in court.
 You can’t have him and us.
-And I spend more time caring for Carla and Jenny than you do.
+Also, I spend more time caring for Carla and Jenny than you do.
 I know how much you’re tied to him, go to the mountains, we’ll be all right staying here.
 We’ll find someone to care for us.
 If he stays we’ll be running away soon, anyway.”

 A large and surely man strides across the square.
 Reaching the group he roughly pushes Jess aside, knocking her down.
 Gerry moves like a striking cobra.
 Suddenly the man is on his knees with an arm up his back and a gun in his mouth.
-With a voice of frozen helium, Gerry says, “Shut up and be still, or I fire.”
+With a voice of frozen helium Gerry says, “Shut up and be still, or I fire.”

-Wide-eyed and crying, Louise says, “The mountains.”
+Wide-eyed and crying Louise says, “The mountains.”

-Note: Later Meara learns they were both sterilised that day and moved to a remote mountain farm to live on and work it.
+Note: Later Meara learns they were both sterilised that day, and moved to a remote mountain farm to live on and work it.